Works for Nature

 Nationwide Reach: The fund supports conservation in all 50 states - as you can see in this interactive map of LWCF projects.
 It funds initiatives in national parks, wildlife refuges, battlefields, local parks, ball fields, bike paths, and community playgrounds.

 Conservation Threatened: The LWCF is our nation's largest and important funding source for land conservation.
-The diversion would threaten hundreds of local recreation and land-acquisition projects.
+Adding restrictions and obstacles to LWCF funding threatens hundreds of recreation and land-acquisition projects.

 How To Help